 Acetone may be used in cosmetics and personal care products marketed in Europe according to the general provisions of the Cosmetics Regulation of the European Union.

 As part of the Organization for Economic Cooperation and Development (OECD) High Production Volume (HPV) chemical program, safety information available on acetone was reviewed.
-The review noted that although acetone is not considered a skin irritant or sensitizer, its Substances, usually liquids, that are used to dissolve other substances. action can result in the removal of fat from the skin following skin contact. acetone is an eye irritant.
+The review noted that although acetone is not considered a skin irritant or sensitizer, its solvent action can result in the removal of fat from the skin following skin contact. acetone is an eye irritant.
 Dermal carcinogenicity studies were negative.
 The reviewers recommended that no additional studies on acetone be completed.